RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_apache_role_yml_(HARD).md

 * Done!!

 ### Some possible errors you may encounter: ###
+- ON VMs:
-  Because you are not registered with Red Hat, you may have to mount the DVD each time you reboot, unless you fix it in /etc/fstab to be permanent.
+     Because you are not registered with Red Hat, you have to mount the DVD in /etc/fstab to be permanent.

+- ON RED HAT OFFICIAL LAB:
+     You will have to delete the "myrepo.repo" file you created earlier by running the adhoc command provided above.